Shawwzee/Tango-homepage/README.md

 # Tango-website

-Tango website which was built using HTML, CSS and JS.
-You can find out more information on different flavours by click the icons of the flavour, to which the showcase image changes to that flavour.
+Tango homepage which was built using HTML, CSS and JS.
+You can find out more information on the different flavours offered by clicking on one of the can icons located 3/4 down the page, once clicked the showcase image changes to that flavour.